Illumina/canvas/README.md

 ------------------

 ### Binaries:
 It is recommended to start from one of the [binary distributions on the Canvas releases page] [releases] if a suitable version is available.
+Executables can be run either under .Net Core or mono. .Net Core environment is recommended as it provides higher speed and lower RAM usage.
 [releases]:https://github.com/Illumina/canvas/releases

 ### Source code organization: